lmoneta/ml-tutorial-EIROforum/README.md

 For information on using SWAN, see the SWAN website: https://swan.web.cern.ch

-In a nutshell, "SWAN (Service for Web based Analysis) is a platform to perform interactive data analysis in the cloud".
+In a nutshell, **SWAN** (*Service for Web based Analysis*) is a platform to perform interactive data analysis in the cloud.
 It gives you access to a coherent software stacks for data analysis used at CERN (e.g. ROOT software framework, various scientific Python software packages, etc..) and to a storage facility (CERNBOX).

-* You need to have an active **CERNBOX** to use swan (https://cernbox.cern.ch/).
+* You need to have an active **CERNBox** to use SWAN.
 If you don't have a CERN account, please use the temporary accounts provided to you.
+As mentioned before, you might need to activate first the CERNBox account.
+This is done automatically the first time you go to https://cernbox.cern.ch

-In that case you need to sign a form and we will provide you the credential for the SWAN account.
+For getting the login credential of the temporary CERN accounts you need to sign first a form to agree on their usage and the [CERN Computing rules](https://security.web.cer.ch/security/rules/en/index.shtml) .